kingsleychuuu/CMPE332/README.md

 Functional Requirements
 Your application should implement the following functionality.
 It does not have to be flashy -- functionality is the key!
 Your application must use PHP and must be able to work with (almost) any DBMS (therefore you should be using PDOs, not mysqli functions).
 Your application must support the following operations

-display the information about all the animals currently housed in a given SPCA location move an animal from one location to another (and update the information accordingly) show all the information for all drivers associated with a particular rescue organization. for a particular donor, show which organizations they donated to and the total amount donated (over their lifetime) show the total amount donated for 2018 to a selected organization. allow someone to adopt a pet -- show the pets available at a selected shelter and update the information required for the adoption.
-Be sure to account for any payment made to the shelter for the animal. show the animals that went from the SPCA directly to a shelter (ie. they did not go through the rescue organization). show how many animals were rescued during 2018 (by any rescue organization).
+- display the information about all the animals currently housed in a given SPCA location
+- move an animal from one location to another (and update the information accordingly)
+- show all the information for all drivers associated with a particular rescue organization.
+- for a particular donor, show which organizations they donated to and the total amount donated (over their lifetime)
+- show the total amount donated for 2018 to a selected organization.
+- allow someone to adopt a pet -- show the pets available at a selected shelter and update the information required for the adoption.
+Be sure to account for any payment made to the shelter for the animal.
-These requirements are a minimum.
-You may find that you need to add additional data and or functionality to make your application realistic, or to demonstrate that it works.
+- show the animals that went from the SPCA directly to a shelter (ie. they did not go through the rescue organization).
+- show how many animals were rescued during 2018 (by any rescue organization).